xcore/sc_can/app_can_demo/doc_quickstart/quickstart.rst

 sc_can demo : Quick Start Guide
 -------------------------------

-This simple demonstration of xTIMEcomposer Studio functionality uses the XA-SK-ISBUS Slice Card together with the xSOFTip ``module_can`` to demonstrate how the module is used to send and receive
+This simple demonstration of xTIMEcomposer Studio functionality uses the XA-SK-ISBUS Slice Card together with the xSOFTip ``module_can`` to demonstrate how the module is used to send and receive CAN Bus frames.
+The demonstration reports all traffic on the CAN bus until the demo is ended.

 Hardware Setup
 ++++++++++++++